 Please note: I am not recommending you or others use this recipe.
 It’s been working well for me so I’m publishing it for those who follow my blog and want to know the details of how I grow my plants.
-I also don’t think that this is some magical recipe that will make your plants explode in size — there are a lot of cultural parameters I have learned to tweak over the years to improve my ability to grow plants…pH-adjustment is just another one of those things I alter for better growth (along with light, potting media, watering practices, etc).
+I also don’t think that this is some magical recipe that will make your plants explode in size — there are a lot of cultural parameters I have learned to tweak over the years to improve my ability to grow plants…pH-adjustment is just one of those things I adjust for better growth (along with light, potting media, watering practices, etc).

 Without any more blabber, here’s my pH Down recipe…

 Organic pH Down Recipe for Plants